Gaurav9693089415/Smart-Agro-Cure-AI-Powered-Pesticide-Recommendation-System-for-Plant-Disease-Management-/README.md

 ### AI-Powered Pesticide Recommendation System for Plant Disease Management

 Smart Agro-Cure is an **end-to-end AI-based multimodal system** that detects plant diseases from leaf images and generates **document-verified pesticide recommendations** using a **CNN + RAG + LLM** pipeline.
-The system is designed for **accuracy, safety, and real-world deployment**.
+The system is designed for **accuracy, safety, explainability, and real-world deployment**.

 ---